|

 beam width of 50 feet and a draft of 13 feet, 10 inches.
 She could

-enlisted men.
-Her armament included two 5 inch and four 3 inch gunmounts,
+and enlisted men.
+Her armament included two 5-inch and four 3-inch

-four 21 inch torpedo tubes, one ASROC, and one depth charge tract.
+gunmounts, four 21 inch torpedo tubes, one ASROC, and one depth

 The first year of her commissioned service was spent undergoing